alishabab/twitter-bot-using-ruby/README.md

 # Twiiter Bot using Ruby language [Solo Project]

 This project is a twitter bot developed in ruby language.
 The bot @ruby_benifits publishes benefits of ruby language on a certain interval.
+Read the project requirements [here](https://www.notion.so/microverse/Build-your-own-bot-ebd0d7ac5da240e5987720bdc83f38fa)

 ## Getting Started